drbokko/fedora-fluka/ReadMe.md

-Instructions to run Fluka in a Docker Container under Fedora 27
+Instructions to run Fluka in a Fedora 27 Docker Container
 ========================================================
 A. Fontana, V. Boccone